Generalizable Motion Planning via Operator Learning: Introduction

-Our contributions can be summarized as follows. \begin{enumerate}[label=(\alph*)] \item We formulate the motion planning problem as an optimal control problem whose value function satisfies the solution to the Eikonal PDE.
+\begin{enumerate}[label=(\alph*)] \item We formulate the motion planning problem as an optimal control problem whose value function satisfies the solution to the Eikonal PDE.
 We then prove to arbitrarily tight accuracy, the existence of a neural operator approximation to the Eikonal PDE solution operator.

 \item We design a Planning Neural Operator (PNO) to approximate the solution operator of the Eikonal PDE and enable generalizable motion planning.
 By design, the architecture is (i) resolution invariant, (ii) encodes obstacle geometries into the learned weight space to enable generalization across different environments, and (iii) introduces a projection layer satisfying the triangle inequality to enable generalization across goal positions.